Teriyaki Sirloin Steak

 - 1 to 1-1/2 pounds beef top sirloin steak (3/4 inch thick)

-- 1. In a large resealable plastic bag, combine the first six ingredients; add the steak.
-Seal bag and turn to coat; refrigerate for 8 hours or overnight.
+- 1. In a shallow dish, combine the first six ingredients; add the steak and turn to coat.
+Cover and refrigerate for 8 hours or overnight.

 - 2. Drain and discard marinade.
-Grill steak, covered, over medium heat for 5-8 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
-Yield: 4-6 servings.
+Grill steak, covered, over medium heat for 5-8 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°; medium-well, 145°).

 Dec 31, 1969